SeedSigner/seedsigner/docs/dice_verification.md

 Click 'Export Xpub' and SeedSigner will show an animated QR code to be scanned in Sparrow Wallet (where we are still in the wallet creation).<br>
 Scan the QR code SeedSigner is showing in Sparrow Wallet.<br><br>
 The wallet has now been created in Sparrow.
 Click 'Apply' button to finalize.
-The wallets settings screen now looks like this:<br>
+The wallet's settings screen now looks like this:<br>
 <kbd><img src="img/dicedoc/sparrow_wallet_2.png"></kbd>

 We will later use this to verify: (1) fingerprint, (2) zpub (click this button to switch between xpub and zpub!) and (3) addresses on the 'Addresses' tab.